Serikuly-Miras/pg_and_cnpg/README.md

 Repo containing Terraform and Ansible code for setting up VMs and running benchmarks on Hetzner Cloud.

-Heavily skewed and probably unrepresentative benchmarks comparing single node PostgreSQL 18 VS single instance CNPG cluster on top of a k3s cluster with longhorn csi storage perfomance.
+Heavily skewed and probably unrepresentative perfomace benchmarks comparing single node PostgreSQL 18 VS single instance CNPG cluster.
+CNPG is on top of a k3s cluster with longhorn csi storage adapter.

 ## Architecture